Yetenol/Cheat-Sheet/powershell/input.md

 - Extract a **single** datum from the **first** occurrence of the pattern.

-  Get the username from lines that start with the listing of a user name.
+  Get the username from lines that start with the listing of a user name:

   ```powershell
   $pattern = '(?i)^\s*username:\s*(\w*)'